nox/shippai/README.md

 Shippai is a Core Erlang transform which changes any match error to a call to `erlang:error/2` using the arguments which were given to the current function.

+Calls to `erlang:error(badrecord)` added by the record expansion are also transformed.

 Example
 -------